nmar95/UdacitySDC_Project12/README.md

 <b>Setup</b>

-Frameworks and Packages

-Make sure you have the following is installed:
+Frameworks and Packages: Make sure you have the following is installed:
 <ul>
   <li>Python 3</li>
   <li>TensorFlow</li>